IMMM-SFA/TRAILS/README.md

 3. Follow the guidelines detailed in the README files of the `scripts` directory to re-create this experiment.

 ## :bar_chart: Reproduce my figures
 Use the scripts found in the `figures` directory to reproduce the figures used in this publication.
-Follow the guidelines detailed in the README file of the `figrue-code` directory.
+Follow the guidelines detailed in the README file of the `figure-code` directory.